 - In the case that you do not complete the lab in class, they must be checked by a TA, during their normal office hours, within a week of the class lab session.

-- I.e. if there is a lab on Thursday, it must be checked on or before the following Wednesday.
+- I.e. if there is a lab on Wednesday, it must be checked before the following Wednesday class.

 - Late labs receive zero credit.

 |Laptop and Phone Policy

 - Please close all laptops at the beginning of class.

 - Student use of laptops during class is at the discretion of the instructor.

 - The default is have them available for labs or in-class exercises, but to leave them closed otherwise.